December 22nd Meditation: Healing Through Sharing

-When we recognize this pattern, we can be proactive.
-We can stick close to the program by attending meetings, doing service, and calling other members to stay in touch.
+During times of stress and loneliness, we can stay close to the program by attending meetings, doing service, and calling other members to keep in touch.

 SCA Daily Meditations e-book now available